 The administrator of the plan is not always the same as your financial adviser.
 The Plan Administrator can be found in the Summary Plan Description or on Form 5500, which you can request a free copy of through the Department of Labor’s website.

-The 401(k) plan administrator is typically an outsourced third party who is tasked with handling all day-to-day responsibilities, including:
+A 401(k) administrator manages the plan on a day-to-day basis and ensures that it adheres to the law.
+It’s typically an outsourced third party who is tasked with handling all day-to-day responsibilities, including:

 When choosing a 401(k) plan administrator, consider the fee structures for services rendered.